Ibrainscn/machineLearningCommonUsedCode/README.md

 ## Hyper-parameters Optimization
 - Exhaustive Grid Search
+    -Idea: List all possible values of each parameter and then systematically try all the combinations.
+     For example, a typical soft-margin SVM classifier equipped with an RBF kernel has at least two hyperparameters that need to be tuned for good performance on unseen data: a regularization constant C and a kernel hyperparameter Î³.
+Both parameters are continuous, so to perform grid search, one selects a finite set of "reasonable" values for each, say C={10,100,1000}, gamma = {0.1,0.2,0.5,1.0}.
+     Grid search then trains an SVM with each pair (C, Î³) in the Cartesian product of these two sets and evaluates their performance on a held-out validation set (or by internal cross-validation on the training set, in which case multiple SVMs are trained per pair).
+Finally, the grid search algorithm outputs the settings that achieved the highest score in the validation procedure.
+     Grid search suffers from the curse of dimensionality, but is often embarrassingly parallel because the hyperparameter settings it evaluates are typically independent of each other
 - Randomized Parameter Optimization
 - Akaike Information Criterion (AIC)
 - Bayes Information Criterion (BIC)